About the ISO

 “Peace and friendship with all mankind is our wisest policy and I wish that we may be permitted to pursue it.”

-The International Studies Office (ISO) is a University-wide resource which contributes to UVa's international mission through activities, programs and services designed to support the development of a globally aware, culturally diverse education and research environment.
+The International Studies Office (ISO), a division of UVa Global, is a University-wide resource which contributes to UVa's global mission through activities, programs and services designed to support the development of a globally aware, culturally diverse education and research environment.
 Through the International Students and Scholars Program, UVa Education Abroad, and the Lorna Sundberg International Center, the ISO provides expertise and infrastructure to help expand and sustain global education at the University of Virginia.